LeLaboDuGame/SimplePyAI/README.md

 ### ON FIRST:
-    Download all of this library: pickle,matplotlib,sklearn,tqdm,numpy
+    Download all of this library: pickle,matplotlib,tqdm,numpy

 ## EXAMPLE: